Can Nipple Stimulation Induce Labor And How To Perform It?

 Image: Shutterstock

 It is safe to induce labor at home as long as you don’t try it until you are due.
 Since the effectiveness of these techniques is known only through anecdotal evidence, check with your doctor before trying it to ensure optimum prenatal care.
-The results also depend on your medical history.
+The results also depend on your medical history and current health status.
 In general, natural induction at home is not suggested in any pregnancy as some risk factors do not become apparent till labor actually starts.
 (1).

 Can Nipple Stimulation Bring On Labor?